KushagraGoel-arad/Multimodal-Emotion-Recognition/project/README.md

 # Multimodal Emotion Recognition (Assignment 2)

 ## 📌 Project Overview
-This project implements a multimodal emotion recognition system using the **TESS (Toronto emotional speech set)** dataset[cite: 26].
+This project implements a multimodal emotion recognition system using the **TESS (Toronto emotional speech set)** dataset.
 It classifies emotions into 7 categories (Angry, Disgust, Fear, Happy, Neutral, Pleasant Surprise, Sad) using three different approaches:

-1.  **Speech Pipeline:** Uses MFCC features processed by a 1D-CNN and LSTM[cite: 34, 37].
+1.  **Speech Pipeline:** Uses MFCC features processed by a 1D-CNN and LSTM.
-2.  **Text Pipeline:** Uses transcriptions processed by Word Embeddings and LSTM[cite: 35, 38].
+2.  **Text Pipeline:** Uses transcriptions processed by Word Embeddings and LSTM.
-3.  **Multimodal Fusion:** Uses a **Late Fusion** architecture to combine speech and text representations[cite: 39, 40].
+3.  **Multimodal Fusion:** Uses a **Late Fusion** architecture to combine speech and text representations.

 ---